Soumyabrataop/Welltoodit/README.md

 🟢 Add Tasks: Quickly add new tasks to your list.

-📝 Mark as Complete: One click to mark tasks as done ✅.
+📝 Mark as Completed: One click to mark tasks as done ✅.
 Completed tasks are visually distinguished from pending ones.

 🗑️ Delete Tasks: Remove tasks you no longer need with a single click.